Burchell's zebra: Controversial introductions outside its historical range

-From 2001 until 2016 the Kissama Foundation reintroduced wildlife in the Quiçama National Park of Angola.
+From 2001 until 2016, the Kissama Foundation reintroduced wildlife in the Quiçama National Park of Angola.
 The project was dubbed Operation Noah's Ark.
 Amongst animals such as blue wildebeest, waterbuck, Cape giraffe, bush elephants, gemsbok, eland, nyala and ostrich were also Burchell's zebras.

-And from 2017 until 2019 Wildlife Vets Namibia exported wildlife to the Democratic Republic of the Congo's capital city Kinshasa to introduce animals into the Parc de la Vallée de la Nsele.
+From 2017 until 2019, Wildlife Vets Namibia exported wildlife to the Democratic Republic of the Congo's capital city Kinshasa to introduce animals into the Parc de la Vallée de la Nsele.
 Wildlife Vets Namibia in partnership with Institut Congolais pour la Conservation de la Nature also established a Burchell's zebra population on Île de Mateba, which is originally a rainforest island.
 Both introductions in west Angola and west DRC are controversial since the park service bodies from both countries did not opt to obtain the native Grant's zebra from for example countries such as Zambia, Tanzania or Kenya.